ilastik/ilastik/docs/request.rst

 - ``Request.getResult()`` (now replaced with ``Request.result``)
 - ``Request.writeInto()`` (This member is specific to the Lazyflow Graph Framework.
 It will soon be implemented there, in a special subclass of ``Request``.)

-Additionally, the old and new implementations of the old API can be quickly switched without even checking out a new branch in git.
-Just edit lazyflow/request/__init__.py.

 .. note:: Backwards-compatibility support will be removed soon.
           If you are depending on the old API, please upgrade your code.
           If you suspect a bug in the new implementation, verify that it does not occur under the old implementation by editing lazyflow/request/__init__.py.